-Since its introduction by Gentzen in the 1930's and his seminal proof of the \textit{Hauptsatz} (see~\cite{Gen35a,Gen35b}), the sequent calculus has become the preferred formalism for constructing analytic calculi.
-This is because the sequent calculus is relatively simple and it does not require much technical machinery (i.e. ‘bureaucracy’) to enable analyticity.
-The downside of this simplicity is that the sequent calculus is not expressive enough to construct analytic calculi for many logics of interest, thus necessitating the discovery of new formalisms.
-In response, many proof-theoretic formalisms extending the sequent calculus have been proposed over the last 50 years to define analytic calculi for families of logics; these include hypersequent calculi~\cite{Avr96,Min68}, nested sequent calculi~\cite{Bul92,Kas94}, bunched sequent calculi~\cite{Pym02a}, display calculi~\cite{Bel82,Wan94}, and labeled sequent calculi~\cite{Sim94,Vig00}.
+Since its introduction by Gentzen in the 1930s and his seminal proof of the \textit{Hauptsatz} (see~\cite{Gen35a,Gen35b}), the sequent calculus formalism has become one of the preferred frameworks for constructing analytic calculi.
+This is because such systems are relatively simple and do not require much technical machinery (that is, `bureaucracy') to enable analyticity.
+The downside of this simplicity is that Gentzen sequent calculi are often not expressive enough to capture many logics of interest in an analytic manner.
+In response, many proof-theoretic formalisms extending Gentzen's formalism have been proposed over the last 50 years to recapture analyticity for more expressive logics.
+Such formalisms include hypersequent calculi~\cite{Avr96,Min68}, nested sequent calculi~\cite{Bul92,Kas94}, bunched sequent calculi~\cite{Pym02a}, display calculi~\cite{Bel82,Wan94}, and labeled sequent calculi~\cite{Sim94,Vig00}.
 Each of these proof-theoretic formalisms (or, \emph{formalisms} for short) is characterized in terms of the standard notation it uses, the data structures employed in sequents, the types of inference rules that normally appear, and the types of properties ordinarily shared by the proof calculi thereof (which serve as \emph{instances} of a formalism).
-As the notion is central to this paper, we further remark that a proof-theoretic formalism is a \emph{paradigm} in which calculi are built or defined, i.e. a formalism constitutes the \emph{way} in which calculi are constructed, giving rise to a family resemblance shared by systems within the same formalism.
+As the notion is central to this paper, we further remark that a proof-theoretic formalism is a \emph{paradigm} in which calculi are built or defined, i.e., a formalism constitutes the \emph{way} in which calculi are constructed, giving rise to a family resemblance shared by systems within the same formalism.